kartikey-codes/FTPdemo/README.md

 Welcome to the Hacktoberfest 2023 contributions for this project!
 We appreciate your interest in improving and enhancing our codebase.
 Here are several ways you can contribute:

+**Work on Issues**: You can go to the [Issues](https://github.com/kartikey-codes/FTPdemo/issues) section, where you'll find a list of existing issues.
+You can choose to work on any of these issues or open new ones if you discover any problems.

+## **OR**

 1. **Improve User Interface**: Enhance the user experience by refining the HTML and CSS for the upload and download pages.

 2. **Add Validation**: Implement both client-side and server-side validation to ensure secure and accurate user input.